Who We Are

 Where We're Going

-ATN has grown into the VOICE for traumatized children and their families.
-With membership that reaches around the world, we provide training both online and on-location training in therapeutic parenting, offer private online support communities moderated by experienced therapeutic parents and maintain a worldwide database of therapists and resources.
-We are proud to be the premier support, education and advocacy system for those raising traumatized and attachment-disordered children.
+ATN has grown into the VOICE for traumatized children and their families, schools and communities.
+With membership that reaches around the world, we are proud to be the premier support, education and advocacy system for those raising or educating traumatized and attachment-disordered children.

-Remaining true to the vision of our founder, Nancy Spoolstra, our focus is on helping children impacted by trauma and struggling with attachment and their families by first supporting, educating and equipping the parents.
-Personalized peer-to-peer support is a hallmark of ATN.
-This support includes locating resources, providing education to professionals and the public and advocating for public awareness and policy changes.
+Remaining true to the vision of our founder, Nancy Spoolstra, our focus is on helping children impacted by trauma and struggling with attachment by equipping the adults — the parents, caregivers and teachers.

 Through it all, our message is simple and has remained the same for over 25 years: “You are Not Alone” and there is “Hope for Healing”.